DrMazoola/The-Lab/RPi_Server/Shiarport-Sync/shairport-sync.md

 ### Simple Command Line Volume Commands
 Installed PA_Volume to simplify the volume of specific applications and to be able to refer to them by name rather than index number.
 Installation and configuration details [here](../PA_Volume/pa_volume.md).

+### Troubleshooting
+Needed to do the following to get Shairport-Sync to work with PulseAudio `sudo adduser shairport-sync pulse`
+`sudo adduser shairport-sync pulse-access`
+`sudo usermod -a -G audio pulse`